-The Applicant shall present the existing and future noise levels in $L{eq}$ (30 min) at the NSRs at various representative floor levels (in m P.D.) on tables and plans of suitable scale.
+The Applicant shall present the existing and future noise levels in L{eq} (30 min) at the NSRs at various representative floor levels (in m P.D.) on tables and plans of suitable scale.
 A quantitative assessment at the NSRs for the proposed fixed noise source(s) shall be carried out and compared against the criteria set out in Table 1A of Annex 5 of the TM.
-For noise matters not fully listed in Table 1A of Annex 5 of the TM, the criteria and assessment methodology shall be agreed by the Director (with reference to section 4.4.2(c) of the TM) prior to the commencement of the assessment.
+For uses not listed under column 1 in Table 1A of Annex 5 of the TM, the criteria and assessment methodology shall be agreed with the Director (with reference to section 4.4.2(c) of the TM) prior to the commencement of the assessment.)